SagarDBhatt/Steamboat-Site-Management/Notes.md

 Resolution:
 * Create a function with ticket number as a parameter.
 * This function queries the database and identifies if the same weigh ticket number already presents.
+* If the weigh ticket already presents then error dialog box will appear and ask user to insert the different weigh ticket.